AVSLab/basilisk/docs/source/Install/pullCloneBSK.rst

 #.
 Use a browser to go to the `Basilisk GitHub
    Repository <https://github.com/AVSLab/basilisk>`__

 #.
-In the "Quick setup" sectin select the ``https`` option instead of the ssh option
+In the "Quick setup" section select the ``https`` option instead of the ssh option

 #.
 Copy the project url ``https://github.com/AVSLab/basilisk.git`` from the GitHub clone panel